simplic/documentation/dev/api_core/code_samples/Update phone number and mail address.md

 # Working with updating a mail address and a phone number of a contact

-In this code sample we will show how to change a mail address and a phone number of a contact.
+In this code sample we will show how to update a mail address and a phone number of a contact.

 ## Required Modules